Marvel Rivals

-Marvel Rivals is a hero shooter video game developed and published by NetEase Games in collaboration with Marvel Games.
-The game was released for PlayStation 5, Windows, and Xbox Series X/S on December 6, 2024, with a PlayStation 4 version released on September 12, 2025.
-The game is free-to-play with a current lineup of 44 characters from Marvel Comics, and features cross-play across all supported platforms.
-As of February 2025, the game has reached over 40 million players.
+Marvel Rivals is a free-to-play hero shooter video game developed and published by NetEase Games in collaboration with Marvel Games.
+The game was released for PlayStation 5, Windows, and Xbox Series X/S on December 6, 2024, with a PlayStation 4 version released on September 12, 2025 and a Nintendo Switch 2 version currently in development.
+The game is free-to-play with a current lineup of 53 playable characters from Marvel Comics, and features cross-play across all supported platforms.
+As of September 2026, ten seasons of playable storylines have been released to the game, based on the comic book series and events "Blood Hunt", "Hellfire Gala", "King in Black", The Immortal Iron Fist, Mr. & Mrs. X, Deadpool, and "Devil's Reign".

+Marvel Comics has released two digital ongoing series based on the game: Marvel Rivals Infinity Comic (2024) and Marvel Rivals: Unleashed Infinity Comic (2025).
+Characters from the game have also been featured in other Marvel comic series.

 Premise

 The story follows a hostile meeting between Doctor Doom and his heroic 2099 counterpart, which causes a "timestream entanglement" that leads to new worlds being created and heroes and villains from across the multiverse fighting one another to defeat both Doom variants before one claims victory over the new worlds.

 Gameplay

 Marvel Rivals is a 6v6 third-person hero shooter title.
-The game also features destructible environments, allowing players to alter the battlefield (overseen by Galacta).
-As of April 2025, there are 13 unique maps in the game.
+The game features destructible environments, allowing players to alter the battlefield (which is overseen by Galacta).
+As of July 2026, there are 23 unique maps active in the game.